telerik/winforms-docs/gridview/columns/column-types/gridviewdecimalcolumn.md

 {{endregion}}

 ##  Disable the up and down buttons of the spin editor

 The code below demonstrates how you can disable the up and down arrow buttons.
-Using the commented code you can completely hide them.#_[C#] Disable up and down arrow buttons_
+Using the commented code you can completely hide them.

 {{source=..\SamplesCS\GridView\Columns\GridViewDecimalColumn1.cs region=ShowUpDownButtons}}
 {{source=..\SamplesVB\GridView\Columns\GridViewDecimalColumn1.vb region=ShowUpDownButtons}}